Arts and Crafts movement: John Ruskin

 The Arts and Crafts philosophy was derived in large measure from John Ruskin's social criticism, deeply influenced by the work of Thomas Carlyle.
 Ruskin related the moral and social health of a nation to the qualities of its architecture and to the nature of its work.
-Ruskin considered the sort of mechanised production and division of labour that had been created in the industrial revolution to be "servile labour", and he thought that a healthy and moral society required independent workers who designed the things that they made.
+Ruskin considered the sort of mechanised production and division of labour that had been created in the Industrial Revolution to be "servile labour", and he thought that a healthy and moral society required independent workers who designed the things that they made.
 He believed factory-made works to be "dishonest," and that handwork and craftsmanship merged dignity with labour.

-On the artistic side Ruskin was influenced by his contemporary Viollet le Duc whom he taught to all of his pupils.
-In a letter to one of his pupils Ruskin writes : "There is only one book of any value and that is the Dictionnary of Viollet le Duc.
-Everyone should learn French".
-And according to some Ruskin's influence on Arts and Crafts was supplanted in 1860 by that of Viollet le Duc.
+On the artistic side Ruskin was influenced by his contemporary Viollet-le-Duc whom he taught to all of his pupils.
+In a letter to one of his pupils Ruskin writes: "There is only one book of architecture of any value and that contains every thing, rightly, Monsieur Viollet-le-Duc's Dictionary.
+Every architect must learn French".
+According to some, Ruskin's influence on Arts and Crafts was supplanted in 1860 by that of Viollet-le-Duc.

 His followers favoured craft production over industrial manufacture and were concerned about the loss of traditional skills, but they were more troubled by the effects of the factory system than by machinery itself.
 William Morris's idea of "handicraft" was essentially work without any division of labour rather than work without any sort of machinery.
 Morris admired Ruskin's The Seven Lamps of Architecture and The Stones of Venice and had read Modern Painters, but he did not share Ruskin's admiration for J. M. W. Turner and his writings on art indicate a lack of interest in easel painting as such.
 On his side, Ruskin dissented firmly from the idea that became Arts-and-Crafts orthodoxy, that decoration should be flat and should not represent three-dimensional forms.